-NEW!
 Mandatory Completion of Seating Chart

 Schools must complete a seating chart during testing for every AP Exam administration.
-A sample seating chart with instructions can be found on pages 118-119.
-The seating chart notes what seats were occupied and the distribution pattern of the exam materials along with test book serial numbers.
+A sample seating chart with instructions can be found on pages 122-123.
+The seating chart notes what seats were occupied and the distribution pattern of the exam materials along with test book serial numbers or students' full names.
 Please be sure to write clearly, as this chart may be referenced should an incident or security violation occur.
 Please sign and date the chart.
 After the exam, be sure to return the seating chart to me along with the other exam materials.
-A sample seating chart can be found on pages 118-119.